dotnet/csharpstandard/standard/lexical-structure.md

 > *Example*: A simple example is `@"hello"`. *end example*

-In a verbatim string literal, the characters between the delimiters are interpreted verbatim, with the only exception being a *quote_escape_sequence*, which represents one double-quote character.
+In a verbatim string literal, the characters between the delimiters are interpreted verbatim, with the only exception being a *Quote_Escape_Sequence*, which represents one double-quote character.
 In particular, simple escape sequences, and hexadecimal and Unicode escape sequences are not processed in verbatim string literals.
 A verbatim string literal may span multiple lines.

 ```ANTLR
 String_Literal